Six Strategies to Make Your Summer Break Work for You

 She is clothed with strength and dignity; so she can laugh at the days to come.
 She speaks with wisdom, and faithful instruction is on her tongue…her children arise and call her blessed…

 If you are like me, you feel like you don’t quite measure up to her.
+But that doesn’t mean we can’t learn something from her example.

-One part of her description that particularly speaks to me is that “she can laugh at the days to come.”
+One descriptive passages is “she can laugh at the days to come.”
 Why can she laugh?

-Because she is diligent and prepared, she isn’t worried or overwhelmed.
-She uses her time wisely and thinks and plans ahead, instead of just living in “reaction mode,” as I naturally tend to do.
+Here’s why: Because she is diligent and prepared, she isn’t worried or overwhelmed.
+She uses her time wisely and thinks and plans ahead, instead of just living in “reaction mode. ”

 She has a plan and she works it!